-Turkish Bulgur Pilaf is a nutritious, flavorful dish made with bulgur, sautéed onions, peppers, and aromatic spices.
-Cooked in broth and seasoned with cumin, paprika, and black pepper, it’s a healthy and versatile meal.
-Enjoy it as a satisfying side or main course, paired with yoghurt or a fresh salad.
+This 30-minute Turkish Bulgur Pilaf is a healthy and tasty dish made with bulgur, onions, peppers, and spices.
+It’s quick and easy to make, perfect as a side or main meal, especially with yoghurt or a fresh salad.

 I always keep this recipe handy when I need a side dish that's not the usual rice or mashed or baked potatoes.
 It’s a different grain with a unique texture and taste that adds something new to the table.